Fix Getting Files Ready for Installation Stuck

 Fix 6.
 Clean Up Large Files and Junk Files and Do Installation Later

 After you have tried these methods, you are suggested to clean up the junk files and then try to clean install Windows 10 later.
 Do not let Microsoft accomplish the cleaning, which is time-consuming.
-Put the ongoing upgrading to a halt, and use EaseUS Tools M to wipe hard drive clean.
+Put the ongoing upgrading to a halt, and use EaseUS clean software to wipe hard drive clean.
 Download the software and learn how to clean up large files.

 Fix 7.
 Take Your PC to a Microsoft Store Nearby